brucebarrera/brucebarrera.github.io/_posts/2025-04-05-zero-shot-image-classification-using-c#-clip-onnx-runtime.md

 In this article I'll provide a C# implementation for zero-shot image classification using ONNX Runtime with a hypothetical CLIP model, along with unit tests.

 ### Assumptions
-- A pre-trained CLIP model (ONNX format) is available, with inputs for an image (preprocessed to 224x224 pixels, normalized) and text embeddings for labels.
+- A pre-trained CLIP model (ONNX format) is available, with inputs for an image (preprocessed to 720x480 pixels, normalized)  and text embeddings for labels.
-- The image is a 224x224 RGB image containing a giraffe, an elephant, and a jeep car in a savanna-like environment (see image below).
+- The image is a 720x480 RGB image containing  giraffes, an elephants, and a jeep car in a savanna-like environment (see image below).
 - ONNX Runtime is used for inference.
 - The CLIP model outputs logits that can be converted to probabilities for each label